What is Analgesic?

 Uses of Analgesics

-Opioids and Opiates used to treat acute pain of moderate to severe intensity. alter the perception of pain by mimicking endorphins to block neurotransmission of painful impulses and increase the pain threshold.
+Opioids and Opiates are used to treat acute pain of moderate to severe intensity, alter the perception of pain by mimicking endorphins to block neurotransmission of painful impulses and increase the pain threshold.

-The World Health Organization (WHO) gas described a three step analgesic ladder in pharmacologic treatment of pain, using adjuvant analgesics in conjunction with opioids and opiates with each type of pain.
+The World Health Organization (WHO) has described a three step analgesic ladder in pharmacologic treatment of pain, using adjuvant analgesics in conjunction with opioids and opiates with each type of pain.

 - Mild pain – Use acetaminophen, aspirin or other nonsteroidal anti inflammatory drugs around the clock.